javaBin/stranger-strings-text-adventure/README.md

 3: Feedback:
     - A puzzle should help solve it self by giving feedback.
 Letting you know if you are on the right track

+     // all your bases belong to us
+     // the princess is in another castle
+     // tri force of java